HD claims logo without B (2)

 Legal Writer

 An RTA personal injury claim is typically based on the pain and suffering endured by the injured party (general damages) and any financial impacts the accident has had (special damages).
-It doesn’t matter what the nature of your injuries is.

-• medical bills
+• Medical bills

-• loss of income
+• Loss of income

-• pain and suffering
+• Pain and suffering

-• any other connected expenses
+• Any other connected expenses

 Table of Contents

-What Should You Do After The Rta?
+What Should You Do After The RTA?

 • Stay calm and call for help: Check yourself and others for injuries and call for emergency services if required.
 Also, inform the police of the accident and stay on the scene until they arrive.